Joonie86/COBRA-7.3/475/Readme.txt

 1. mine [unreleased]
 2. HABIB 4.75 Starbucks 1.00
-3. Ferrorx 4.75 1.00 [Untested but it should work]
+3. Ferrox 4.75 1.00 [Untested but it should work]

 this source is made based on both REBUG 4.70.1 COBRA 7.1 and HABIB 4.70 1.03 [including his latest ps2netemu fix] So on slim, there shouldn't be any problem with ps2games unless you don't follow tutorials.